landbuland/landbuland.github.io/_posts/2019-04-07-Homework 3 for Data Analysis.md

 where $$A_i$$ and $$B_i$$ indicates the alternatives that individual $$i$$ has.

-For classification with nested logit model, first we estimate for the alternatives in Multinomial logit model within the lower nests, which is represented as $B$ in the above figure.
-Notice that we have to omit all the variables (denote as $\mathbf{Z}$) that could be the same for alternatives within the nests.
+For classification with nested logit model, first we estimate for the alternatives in Multinomial logit model within the lower nests, which is represented as $$B$$ in the above figure.
+Notice that we have to omit all the variables (denote as $$\mathbf{Z}$$) that could be the same for alternatives within the nests.